EdGemmill/JSReactApps/react/08_forms.md

 - Test-drive a React form component

 ## Forms in HTML

+For this section, follow along in a React project as you go.

 As you've seen before, we can create a form in HTML with `form`, `input` and `label` tags: